 You and your soon-to-be-ex-spouse are not candidates for an uncontested divorce because you cannot agree on money, kids or residential matters.

 Arguing can cost a lot of money.
-Not only do you now have to spend even more time in court, you have to spend time preparing outside of court learning the rules and practicing your arguments.
-You have to invest your time and energy into learning what you can and cannot say, what evidence you can and cannot present, what forms must can and cannot file.
+Not only do you now have to spend even more time in court, but you also have to spend time preparing outside of court learning the rules and practicing your arguments.
+You have to invest your time and energy into learning what you can and cannot say, what evidence you can and cannot present, what forms can and cannot be filed.

 But you also have a lot at stake.
 You have accumulated years of a marriage along with children, a house and bank accounts, so the investment is necessary.
 An attorney can cut down on these costs to you.
 As before, an attorney who is experienced in family law will know what needs to be said, filed, and argued in order to give you the best chance at getting what you want.
 As with any purchase, the right attorney will give you a good return on your investment.
 A good attorney can also work to help reach agreements without going to court by negotiating with your spouse or his attorney.

 Call Pacific Northwest Family Law for your divorce questions, or any other family law issues.
 Our highly experienced attorneys will be thorough and honest in giving their advice.
-Schedule an appointment today at Pacific Northwest Family Law, 360-926-9112.
+Schedule an appointment today at our website Pacific Northwest Family Law, or call us at 877-738-0777.